polly-code/DPDchrom/README.md

 ## How to use

-After compiling DPDchrom, pass file path and desired resolution in bp.
-The format of the file is:
+In the folder test you can find example **37420_*.csv**, the format of the file is:

 > chr1,chr2,start1,end1,start2,end2,count

 > 1,1,3200000,3400000,3200000,3400000,1

+Then in the command line you should call the DPDchrom and pass two arguments.
 Example of the command to reconstruct conformation using file **myfile** at resolution **100 Kb**:

 > ./DPDchrom /home/work/myfile 100000